 And in the UK, in an investigative report by The Guardian, it was found that UK universities employ NDAs in sexual harassment cases involving staff and students.
 Unfortunately, this prevents alleged perpetrators from being prosecuted.
 Instead, they may be able to move to other institutions with minimal to no consequences, according to academics, lawyers and campaigners.
 They warn that the confidentiality clauses that are used in settlements, which prevent any of the parties from discussing what has happened, may actually mask the alarming reality– sexual harassment is rampant, rife and incredibly common.

 Clearly, some irresponsible parties (such as Weinstein’s company, Miramax) misuse NDAs as a “legal loophole” to keep damaging information secret.
-And it is all allowed.

 Mike Massen told The Voice of London News: “The number of NDAs is less than one would expect and as part of our risk assessment, we always look for the matter to have been reported to the police prior to our acceptance of the case.
 We have no record of an NDA to include non-reporting of the criminal offence.”

-“It is not in itself an offence not to report a crime, but in theory it could be included within the agreement.
+He further commented: “It is not in itself an offence not to report a crime, but in theory it could be included within the agreement.
 However, I feel that the solicitors involved would counsel against such an intrusive and restrictive agreement.”

 Now comes the question: what can you do if you face unwanted sexual situations at your office?